truefoundry/cognita/README.md

 # 🎉 What's new in Cognita

 -   [April, 2024] Support for multi-modal vision parser using GPT-4
--   [May, 2024] Added support for Embedding and Reranking using [Infninty](<(https://github.com/michaelfeil/infinity)>).
+-   [May, 2024] Added support for Embedding and Reranking using [Infninty Server](<(https://github.com/michaelfeil/infinity)>).
 You can use hosted services for embeddings and reranking and develop similar services for your usecase.
 This reduces the burden on your system and makes it more scalable.
--   [May, 2024] Cleaned up requirements for optional package installations for parsers, embedders and rerankers in respective directories
+-   [May, 2024] Cleaned up requirements for optional package installations for vector dbs, parsers, embedders, and rerankers.
 -   [May, 2024] Conditional docker builds with arguments for optional package installations

 # Contents